 Each sales rep has unique strengths and weaknesses.
 Delivering generic sales enablement to every member of the team isn’t an effective approach.

 But this one-size-fits-all approach is more common than we’d like to think.
-A recent report found that only 40% of C-level executives can identify sales rep strengths and weaknesses for customized training.
+Research found that only 40% of C-level executives can identify sales rep strengths and weaknesses for customized training.

 Monitoring sales enablement KPIs provides insight on overall sales performance as well as the performance of specific teams.
 You can also drill down further to understand the strengths and weaknesses of each sales rep. Armed with these insights, sales enablement teams can deliver targeted training and coaching that address the needs of each seller.
 That way, every sales team member will have what they need to be effective and efficient in their roles, and they won’t waste their time on irrelevant training and coaching.